andrew-busbee/registry-radar/README.md

 - Check the logs: `docker-compose logs registry-radar`
 - Try accessing `http://localhost:3001` (not https)

-**Container checks are failing:**
+**Image checks are failing:**
 - Check your internet connection
-- Verify container names and tags are correct
+- Verify image names and tags are correct
-- For GitHub containers, make sure you've specified the namespace
+- For GitHub images, make sure you've specified the namespace

 ### Getting Help

 If you run into issues:
-1. Check the container logs: `docker-compose logs registry-radar`
+1. Check the Registy Radar container logs: `docker-compose logs registry-radar`
 2. Look at the web interface - it often shows helpful error messages
 3. Create an issue on GitHub with your error details